-There will also be an opportunity to comment on the teaching that you receive through the academic feedback sessions organised by the JCR.
-Do please ensure that your views are represented, whether by attending in person or by briefing someone who is attending; the information is very valuable in ensuring that the right levels of teaching provision are being maintained.
+There will also be an opportunity to comment on the teaching that you receive through the academic feedback process.
+There will be a survey at the end of the second term and the JCR may run academic feedback discussions groups.
+Please do respond to the survey.
+If the JCR do run subject feedback sessions, do please ensure that your views are represented, whether by attending in person or by briefing someone who is attending; the information is very valuable in ensuring that the right levels of teaching provision are being maintained.
 You may also be asked to contribute to feedback questionnaires by your faculty or department.